 Volleyball Officials and Their Duties

-Before the match begins, the first referee inspects the equipment and the players' uniforms.
+Pre-match, the first referee inspects the equipment and the players' uniforms.
 The warm-ups and the coin toss also fall under the jurisdiction of the first referee.

 The second referee works to assist the first referee throughout the game.
-If for some reason the first referee can't finish her duties, the second referee may take the place of the first referee.
+If for some reason the first referee cannot finish her duties, the second referee may take the place of the first referee.

 The second referee stands next to the post opposite the first referee.
 In addition to assisting the first referee with determining faults throughout the game, the second referee is in charge of all substitutions, timeouts and the actions of the scorer's table.